mkhuthir/RoboSpider/README.md

 #License Information

-The hardware is released under [Creative Commons Share-alike 3.0](http://creativecommons.org/licenses/by-sa/3.0/).
-All code is open source so please feel free to do anything you want with it under the [Beerware license](http://en.wikipedia.org/wiki/Beerware).
+All code in this repo is open source so please feel free to do anything you want with it.